TMueller110/IoT-Mixer/README.md

    - Connect the other terminal to the ground.

 7. **Potentiometer:**
-   - Connect the potentiometer to the Pico W ADC pin if needed for additional control features.
+   - Connect the potentiometer to the Pico W
+   - DT to 'GPI11'
+   - CLK to 'GPI12'
+   - SW to 'GPI13'

 8. **Motor Connections:**
    - Connect the DC motor to the L298N motor driver outputs.